 In late April, a half of the electorate was determined which party to vote for, whereas roughly a quarter admitted they might change their mind.
 17% said they were unlikely to vote and almost a tenth does not know.
 Compared to the last survey, conducted in late March and early April, the percentage of the decided voters increased by 6 points, while the number of the undecided decreased.

 In the opinion of about 40% of respondents, the KSCM continues to be the most unacceptable party for our citizens.
 A fifth up to a fourth would never vote the ODS.
 The SPR-RSC is considered unacceptable by roughly a tenth of respondents.

-The public considers the ODS and the CSSD to be two equal champions in the election, while not so many people believe in the success of the former Four-Coalition.
+The public is of the opinion that the ODS and the CSSD are two undisputed champions in the election, with the former being closer to victory.
+Somewhat fewer respondents believed in the success of the Coalition.
 It is widely believed that the election will not result in a change in the current state of affairs.

-No major sociodemographic differences were reported among CSSD supporters (23%).
-The ODS (18.5%) is attractive primarily for respondents with good living standards and voters with university or full secondary education.
+No major sociodemographic differences occurred in respect of CSSD supporters (22%), except a higher percentage of white-collar employees.
+The ODS (20%) is attractive primarily for respondents with good living standards and voters with university or full secondary education.
 The party also occupies a strong position among businessmen and tradesmen, white-collar employees, intellectual workers and among Prague inhabitants.